trisulnsm/trisul-scripts/lua/libs/geodb/README.md

 GeoDB - compilers for various Geo Databases
 ===========================================

-This directory contains compilers for various Geo Databases.
-The IP ranges are taken from a CSV format into the IP Prefix Database backed by LevelDB.
+These compilers convert IP subnet to Geo mappings from a CSV format into a LevelDB backend.

+#### Purpose ?

+You could use the API's that come with these databases.
+Those who desire a common format for storing IP Subnet information will find this useful.

 The following compilers are available